AgregoreWeb/website/docs/tutorials/ipfs-dir-upload/index.md

 We want to integrate this directory upload functionality with our development environment we've been using thus far.
 But before we do so, we want to make it easier to use it.
 We will do this by creating a [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) that will contain the interface and logic for this element.

-Let's move the HTML, the code for the submit handler (`onSubmit`{:.js}) and the document load event handler code into the web component.
+Let's move the HTML, the code for the submit handler (`onSubmit`) and the document load event handler code into the web component.
 We also in-lining the CSS to make it a bit easier:

 ```js
 class DirectoryUpload extends HTMLElement {